 Curriculum development is an ongoing process to continuously enhance the effectiveness of learning and teaching.
 Collaborative Research and Development ("Seed") Projects, initiated in 2001, aim to provide schools and teachers with the support which enables them to put relevant theories and principles with regard to the curriculum reform into practice, and also provide practical experiences and reference for refining the curriculum.
 The purposes of the "Seed" Projects are as follows:

-In line with the curriculum reform, the Curriculum Development Institute (CDI) has implemented a series of collaborative research and development (“Seed”) projects in schools since the 2001/02 school year.
+In line with the curriculum reform, the Curriculum Development Institute (CDI) has implemented a series of "Seed" Projects in schools since the 2001/02 school year.
 The focuses of the projects are as follows:

-Each “seed” project comprises two major components - development and research.
-For the development component, the Education Bureau and schools join hands to plan the curriculum and develop necessary resources as well as strategies so that the teaching practices could be more aligned with the focuses of curriculum development.
-For the research component, it is mainly about collecting evidence relevant to the processes of the curriculum reform as well as the impacts on student learning in order to provide reference for refining the curriculum.
+Each "Seed" Project comprises two major components, namely development and collaborative research.
+For the development component, the Education Bureau and schools join hands to plan the curriculum and develop necessary resources and strategies so that the teaching practices can be more aligned with the focuses of curriculum development.
+For the collaborative research component, it is mainly about collecting data of the processes of the curriculum reform as well as the evidence on the impacts on student learning in order to provide reference for refining the curriculum.